Profile: Uli al-Baas

 or see Part 1: How to Use Militia Spotlight: Profiles

 Type of movement: Early stage fasail (armed group) in Syria.
-Full Spectrum of claimed kinetic attacks against Israeli forces and the Syrian interim government.
-Information operations (media activities and propaganda) against the interim government in Syria, and the governments of Turkey, the United States, and Israel.
+Full spectrum of claimed kinetic attacks against Israeli forces and the Syrian interim government.
+Information operations (media activities and propaganda) against the governments of Syria, Turkey, the United States, and Israel.
 Operates as an Iran-linked propaganda and paramilitary formation, with stated ambitions to form a new political structure in Syria.

 History and objectives:

-- On December 17, 2024, the Syrian Social Nationalist Party (SSNP) called for “the establishment of a front to liberate southern Syria” from “Jewish aggression” and “work toward liberating all the occupied territories [in Syria]”.
-The SSNP operates in both Syria and Lebanon and maintains strong ties with the Assad's Baath Party as well as Lebanese Hezbollah.
+- On December 17, 2024, the Syrian Social Nationalist Party (SSNP) called for "the establishment of a front to liberate southern Syria” from “Jewish aggression” and “work toward liberating all the occupied territories [in Syria].”
+The SSNP operates in both Syria and Lebanon and maintains strong ties with both the former Assad regime's Baath Party and Lebanese Hezbollah.

-- On January 9, 2025, Jabhat Tahrir al-Janoub (JTJ, or Southern Liberation Front) emerged as a “resistance group” originally focused on Israeli activity in Quneitra and Deraa, claiming to use military equipment left behind by the Assad regime.
-Two days later, JTJ rebranded, changing its name to Uli al-Baas (UAB, or Possessors of Might), and its logo from a map of Syria with the name "Southern Liberation Front” to one featuring a long arm holding an AK-47.
-This iconography is indicative of a Hezbollah-style logo and resistance narrative aligned with other Islamic Revolutionary Guard Corps (IRGC)-backed militias.
+- On January 9, 2025, Jabhat Tahrir al-Janoub (JTJ, or the Southern Liberation Front) emerged as a “resistance group” originally focused on Israeli activity in Quneitra and Deraa, claiming to use military equipment left behind by Bashar al-Assad's regime.
+Two days later, JTJ rebranded, changing its name to Uli al-Baas (UAB) and switching its logo from a map of Syria with the name "Southern Liberation Front” to one featuring a long arm holding an AK-47—a well-known bit of Hezbollah-style iconography that traditionally indicates a "resistance" narrative aligned with other militias backed by Iran's Islamic Revolutionary Guard Corps (IRGC).

-- In January 2025, UAB announced numerous operations against Israeli forces, including on January 13 where UAB claimed to have mobilized light armored vehicles and fighters to Quneitra, Suwayda, Deraa, Damascus, and the countryside surrounding the capital.
-Then, UAB alleged to have downed an Israeli drone in southern Syria on January 21.
-On January 31, UAB claimed an attack on Israeli forces in the village of Taranja in the northern countryside of Quneitra although they failed to provide evidence and later denied the incident on its official Telegram channel in February.
-UAB subsequently downplayed these claims and instead acknowledged that a preparatory phase was still underway.
+- In January 2025, UAB announced numerous operations against Israeli forces, including on January 13, when it claimed to deploy light armored vehicles and fighters to Quneitra, Suwayda, Deraa, Damascus, and the countryside surrounding the capital.
+On January 21, it claimed to down an Israeli drone in southern Syria.
+And on January 31, it claimed an attack on Israeli forces in the village of Taranja in the northern countryside of Quneitra, although it failed to provide evidence and later denied the incident on its official Telegram channel in February.
+UAB subsequently downplayed all of these claims and instead acknowledged that a preparatory phase was still underway.

-In February 2025, the group reported the deaths of two senior members near Israeli lines and emphasized coordination with other pro-resistance factions, including Liwa Dir al-Sahel (Shield of the Coast Brigade) and Ghosts of the Spirit of Resistance Forces (Ashbah Rouh al-Muqawama).
-UAB then shared a video showing a blurred image of approximately twenty-five fighters.
+In February 2025, UAB reported the deaths of two senior members near Israeli lines and emphasized coordination with other pro-"resistance" factions, including Liwa Dir al-Sahel (Shield of the Coast Brigade) and Ashbah Rouh al-Muqawama (Ghosts of the Spirit of Resistance Forces).
+It then shared a video showing a blurred image of approximately twenty-five fighters.
 The men were depicted wearing a combination of paramilitary gear and civilian clothing, armed with personal weapons and a few rocket-propelled grenades (Figure 1).

-- In an interview with Lebanese newspaper Annahar al-Arabi published on March 27, a source in the media wing of UAB emphasized that UAB "is not a transient movement, but rather a fully integrated organization," noting the existence of "specialized offices, including political, media, social, and military branches."
-The source also claimed that UAB’s relationship with the Syrian Popular Resistance-Dir al-Sahil Forces has ended, saying “There was coordination between the two sides in the past.
+- In a March 27 interview with Lebanese newspaper an-Nahar, a UAB media source emphasized that the group "is not a transient movement, but rather a fully integrated organization," noting the existence of "specialized offices, including political, media, social, and military branches."
+The source also claimed that UAB’s relationship with the Syrian Popular Resistance forces had ended: “There was coordination between the two sides in the past.
 But since the events on the coast on March 6 and the accusations leveled against the Front for being responsible, we have distanced ourselves from this faction.”
-He also claimed there is a lack of clear leadership direction with the Dir al-Sahil Forces.
+He also claimed that the other faction lacked a clear leadership direction.

 - On May 5-7, 2025, UAB claimed to have held its “First General Extraordinary Conference” in Damascus, announcing a “Unified Military Council” and the launch of a campaign of “organized revolutionary escalation.”

-- On July 8, UAB announced a leadership restructuring.
-The group officially dissolved its political office and appointed Dr. Tariq Hammad to lead the formation of a new political team with revised responsibilities and an updated organizational structure (Figure 2).
+- On July 8, 2025, UAB announced a leadership restructuring, officially dissolving its political office and appointing Dr. Tariq Hammad to lead the formation of a new political team with revised responsibilities and an updated organizational structure (Figure 2).

-- On July 15, UAB announced “The military leadership and all elements of the Syrian Popular Resistance pledge allegiance to the Islamic Resistance Front in Syria – Uli al-Baas – and officially announce joining the Front.”
-Adding “Death to the agents of the Zionists (Figure 3).
+- On July 15, 2025, UAB announced, “The military leadership and all elements of the Syrian Popular Resistance pledge allegiance to the Islamic Resistance Front in Syria-Uli al-Baas, and officially announce joining the Front,” adding “death to the agents of the Zionists" (Figure 3).

 Figure 3: Members of the Syrian Resistance Front pledging allegiance to UAB, July 15, 2025.
 UAB now presents itself as an ideologically driven movement with aspirations to act across Syria through a centralized leadership and integrated “resistance” project.